zimbatm/NixOS/README.md

 Now follow [the final steps of the general installation guide](#final-steps-after-booting-the-os).

-## Creating an encrypted data partition
+## Creating the encrypted data partition

 To encrypt the data on the server, we have two options.
 Either, and this is the preferred method, we anticipated this from the start and we left sufficient room to create a data partition.
 Alternatively, we can create a file to hold the encrypted partition.